 The Hawk Hill JR model, for example, is a serious full-suspension bike ideal to shape the talent of any young future pro.
 It’s available with either 26″ or 24″ wheels, so it suits teenagers and school-age kids.
 With a light aluminum frame, 120mm of travel, and wide knobby tires, it’s more than any young trail rider will ever need.

-The other models are available with 24″ and 20″ wheels and are intended for more recreational type of riding.
+The other models are available with 24″ and 20″ wheels and are intended for a more recreational type of riding.
 They’ll easily get any child hooked to riding and the trails.

 - Are Marin bikes any good?